antsstyle/artretweeter/README.md

 The server-side part is written in PHP and uses TwitterOAuth (https://twitteroauth.com/).

-The client application is written in Java and requires the Java Runtime Environment (https://www.java.com/en/download/manual.jsp).
+The client application is written in Java and uses the Java Runtime Environment.

-## Using ArtRetweeter
+## Downloading and using ArtRetweeter

-You will need the JRE (Java Runtime Environment) installed.
+If you're using 64-bit Windows, you can download ArtRetweeter-v1.0-with-Java-for-Win-64.zip from the latest release (see the right side of this page for the releases tab).
+Simply unzip and run ArtRetweeter v1.0.exe.

-Download the latest release from the Releases tab on the right, unzip it into a directory of your choice, and run the .jar file
+If you're using another operating system, download ArtRetweeter-v1.0.zip, unzip it and run ArtRetweeter-1.0.jar.
+You will need to install Java before you can run it (https://jdk.java.net/16/)

 ## What are Twitter Collections?